Officials warn of commuter chaos from Connecticut derailment

 Weener said hundreds of pounds of track had been sent to the NTSB laboratory in Washington.
 The track includes a section of fractured rail that may have caused the accident or been caused by it.

-State transportation officials said that more than 2,000 feet of track must be repaired and replaced.
+State transportation officials said that more than 2,000 feet (600 meters) of track must be repaired and replaced.

 Of the more than 70 passengers and crew members injured, eight remained hospitalized on Sunday.
 Three were in critical condition, officials said.